Imacop42/04-Space-Shooter/README.md

-The soundtrack is Ricochet Love, by Waterflame.
+The soundtrack is the song "Ricochet Love" by Waterflame.